fossil-creek/common-cloud-controls/docs/formation/governance/working-groups/duplication-reduction/duplication-reduction-charter.md

 ### Meeting Cadence

 * This working group will use the mail group <ccc-duplication-reduction@lists.finos.org> for regular communications.
-* A member of this working group should represent this working group on any calls scheduled by the [SC] for participation by the full CCC project community.
+* A group member should represent this [WG] on any calls scheduled by the [SC] for participation by the full CCC project community.

 ### Changes